swiftlang/swift-evolution/proposals/NNNN-enforce-exclusive-access-to-memory.md

 This rule should be enforced as strongly as possible, depending on what sort of variable it is:

-* Local variables and struct properties can generally enforce the rule statically.
+* Local variables, inout arguments, and struct properties can generally enforce the rule statically.
 The compiler can analyze all the accesses to the variable and emit an error if it sees any conflicts.

 * Class properties and global variables will have to enforce the rule dynamically.
 The runtime can keep track of what accesses